m-a-r-o-u/ai-systems-examples/cifar10_vgg19_distributed/README.md

 ## Environment setup

-1. Create or activate a Python environment that includes CUDA-enabled PyTorch.
+1. Create or activate a Python environment that includes CUDA-enabled PyTorch (a virtualenv, conda env, or container image all work).
 2. Install dependencies:

    ```bash